 If your dog looks in the general direction of the dumbbell – click and treat.
 Throw the treat to the dog so they aren’t too focused on you.
 Continue this for a few repetitions.
 Your dog should start to make the connection, if they start looking in the direction of the dumbbell right away, wait.
 This is the next step, we use the dogs’ own frustration to make them try new things.
-The dog should get slightly confused and frustrated with no reward for a behaviour that got them rewards before.
+The dog should get slightly confused and frustrated with no reward for behavior that got them rewards before.
 They will naturally make a more enthusiastic movement.
 Hopefully looking directly at the dumbbell or even stepping towards it, you then click and reward heavily, making a big fuss on how proud you are.

 Since this is such tiring work, end the session here on a good note.
 Perform a few known tricks and take a rest.

 When you begin the next shaping session, start one step back, and wait for the dog to look in the general direction as a reminder to kick start their memory.

 Continue this, doing a few repetitions of our latest advancement then moving to the next step.
 This could be something as small as the dog moving towards the dumbbell or as big as them running up and picking it right up.
 Some dogs need very slow and small steps and some will realize pretty quickly the dumbbell means good things.

 Once you have the dog interacting with the dumbbell then break it down into very small steps.
 If they are nudging the edge of the dumbbell but you want them picking it up from the center, wait until their nose goes over the center and click then treat.
 Do this until the dog is going right for the center.

 It is very important at this stage to be accurate when you click.